chris17453/vscode-turboc3.0-theme/README.md

 Thanks to all the contributors who have helped shape this theme, and to the vibrant VSCode community for their continuous support and feedback.

-## The font used Perfoect Dos VGA 437.ttf was created by:
-- Zeh Fernando
-- zeh@zehfernando.com
--  www.zehfernando.com

 ## Screenshots